isomerpages/mci-m3-old/_focus-areas/2-empowering-and-mentoring-our-youths.md

 ### **Future Ready Toolkit**

-How can we mentor our youth to be more resilient and adaptable in navigating the future landscape?
-The Future Ready Toolkit is a one-stop information repository on education and career opportunities, a useful reference for mentoring.
+How can our youth better adapt and thrive in the age of opportunity amidst disruptive developments?
+The Future Ready Toolkit by MENDAKI, ‘’Your Guide to Your Future”, is a one-stop information repository on the values and competencies youth need to navigate and succeed in the future economy.

-Click to download.
+Click to view.

 *(Image and link to MENDAKI Resource toolkit)*